surrealdb/surrealdb/SECURITY.md

 ### Our Responsibility

 - Acknowledge your report within 3 business days of the date of communication.
-- Verify the issue and keep you informed of the progress towards its resolution.
+- Verify the issue and keep you informed of the progress toward its resolution.
 - Handle your report and any data you share with us with strict confidentiality.
 - Abstain from legal action against you for any report made following this policy.
 - Credit you in any relevant public security advisory, unless you desire otherwise.